 17 Jul 2012

-Along with the sense of guilt, long-term sinful habits or hidden desires, create a deep sense of shame.
-Shame is what happens when we begin to identify directly with our sin.
-When we view our sin as what we are, rather than something we do.
+Along with the sense of guilt, long-term sinful habits and hidden desires create a deep sense of shame.
+Shame is what happens when we begin to identify directly with our sin—when we view our sin as what we are, rather than something we do.
 In the face of mounting guilt and an inability to change, our sinful behavior or desires become a source of personal identity.